Riad Khashoggi: Career

 Riad Khashoggi returned to Saudi Arabia (1967) and became a partner in the family gypsum business, which was near bankruptcy.
 Riad Khashoggi left the family business (1970) and started the operation of Saudi Steel.
 He was the only industrial engineer in Saudi Arabia who was capable of designing such a heavy duty factory.
 His partners were Kamal Adham, head of the Saudi Arabian CIA Secret Service and brother in law of Faisal bin Abdulaziz Al Saud (King Faisal), Sheikh Omar al Saggaf, Minister of Interior, and others.
 King Faisal supported this project with land and a check for $12 million.
 Within a short time, Saudi Steel became the largest steel factory in the Arabian world, competitive with the international steel industry.
 Soon after Riad Khashoggi entered into a joint venture with the German steel factory Krupp which became known as RAK-Krupp (with RAK meaning Riad Ahmed Khashoggi).
 Simultaneously, he established RAK Trading, Mechanical, and Electrical Corporation (later known as RAK).

 In 1975, due to serious political problems as well as King Faisal's and Omar al Saggaf's death (assassination), Riad had no choice but to sell his shares of the company, Saudi Steel.
 And he focused on expanding his companies “RAK Trading, Mechanical and Electrical Corporation” (RAK).
 RAK grew into a strong organization; it executed multi-million dollar projects in steel construction, high-capacity fuel tanks, high-rise buildings, steel barges for Jeddah harbor, sub-contracting for Airport Jeddah, highways, and special heavy technical projects.
 Joint ventures included the American companies, John Mansfield (USA) and Krupp Steel (Germany).

 RAK became one of the leading companies in Saudi Arabia (1980) which included RAK-KRUPP Steel Division; RAK STEEL Construction; RAK Contracting; RAK Trade Division; and RAK International (the first environmental factory in Greece that introduced and used recycled material for packaging fruit).

-In the early part of 1990 Riad lived in the USA in Abington Pennsylvania and ran his businesses out of a penthouse office in the Fox Pavillion in Jenkintown PA.
+In the early part of 1990 Riad lived in the US in Abington Pennsylvania and ran his businesses out of a penthouse office in the Fox Pavilion in Jenkintown PA.